videolan/x265/doc/reST/cli.rst

 .. option:: --chunk-start <integer>

 	First frame of the chunk.
-Frames preceeding this in display order will be encoded, however, they will be discarded in the bitstream.
+Frames preceding this in display order will be encoded, however, they will be discarded in the bitstream.
 This feature can be enabled only in closed GOP structures.
 	Default 0 (disabled).